British Nigerians: Distribution

 The UK's largest concentration of Nigerians is found in the capital city, London.
 The 2001 census found that Peckham was the home to the largest overseas Nigerian community in the UK, with 7% of the population of the Peckham census tract having been born in Nigeria.
 Many of the local establishments are Yoruba and Igbo owned.
 Nigerian churches and mosques can be found in the area.
-As immigrants have become assimilated, English has always been the predominant language of the local Nigerian British population as English is the main spoken language in Nigeria.
+English has always been the predominant language of the local Nigerian British population as English is the main spoken language in Nigeria.
 The Yoruba language and the Igbo language are declining in use in the Peckham area despite the growing Nigerian population of Igbo and Yoruba descent.
 Outside London and South East England, the 2001 census recorded the largest Nigerian-born communities in the East of England and the North West.

 Citizenship

-Below is a table showing how many Nigerians were granted British citizenship and the right of abode in the period 1998 to 2008.
+Below is a table showing how many Nigerians were granted British citizenship and the right of abode in the period 1998 to 2009.